trustoverip/tswg-did-method-webs-specification/spec/security_considerations.md

             1. The controller(s) of the AID for a `did:webs` identifier MAY use [[ref: BADA-RUN]] for service end-points as discovery mechanisms.
     1. All data that does not need the security of being [[ref: KEL]] backed nor [[ref: BADA-RUN]] should be served using _KERI Request Authentication Mechanism_ ([[ref: KRAM]]).
         1. For a `did:webs` resolver to be trusted it SHOULD use KRAM to access the service endpoints providing KERI event streams for verification of the DID document.
-The following security concepts are used to secure the data, files, signatures and other information in `did:webs`.
-1. All security features and concepts in `did:webs` MUST be use one or more of the following mechanisms:
-    1. All data that requires the highest security MUST be [[ref: KEL]] backed.
-This includes any information that needs to be end-verifiably authentic over time:
-        1. All [[ref: ACDCs]] used by a `did:webs` identifier MUST be anchored to a KEL directly.
-        1. OR indirectly through a [[ref: TEL]] that itself is anchored to a KEL.
-    1. All data that does not need to incur the cost of [[ref: KEL]] backing for secuirty but can benefit from the latest data-state such as a distributed data-base MUST use _Best Available Data - Read, Update, Nullify_ ([[ref: BADA-RUN]]).
-        1. BADA-RUN information MUST be ordered in a consistent way, using a combination of:
-            1. date-time
-            1. key state
-        1. Discovery information MAY use [[ref: BADA-RUN]] because the worst-case attack on discovery information is a DDoS attack where nothing gets discovered.
-            1. The controller(s) of the AID for a `did:webs` identifier MAY use [[ref: BADA-RUN]] for service end-points as discovery mechanisms.
-    1. All data that does not need the security of being [[ref: KEL]] backed nor [[ref: BADA-RUN]] should be served using _KERI Request Authentication Mechanism_ ([[ref: KRAM]]).
-        1. For a `did:webs` resolver to be trusted it SHOULD use KRAM to access the service endpoints providing KERI event streams for verification of the DID document.

 ### On-Disk Storage
-This section is non-normative.
 This section is non-normative.

 Both KEL backed data and [[ref: BADA-RUN]] security approaches are suitable for storing information on disk because both provide a link between the keystate and date-time on some data when a signature by the source of the data was created. [[ref: BADA-RUN]] is too weak for important information because an attacker who has access to the database on disk can overwrite data on disk without being detected by a verifier hosting the on-disk data either through a replay of stale data (data regression attack) or if in addition to disk access the attacker has compromised a given key state, then the attacker can forge new data with a new date-time stamp for a given compromised key and do a regression attack so that the last seen key state is the compromised key state.